ichtrojan/docker-php-hello-world/README.md

 If something doesn't work with your application, you might want to connect to a shell on the machine so that you can investigate further.

-Run `docker exec -it docker-php-hello-world bash` to open a Bash shell as root in your Docker container.
+Run `docker exec -it ichtrojan/php-hello-world bash` to open a Bash shell as root in your Docker container.
 Then, you can run commands as you would on any other server.